Charles Emmanuel I: Legacy

 Charles Emmanuel's military campaigns ignited Italian nationalism and patriotism.

-Alessandro Tassoni took up the defense of Charles Emmanuel.
+Alessandro Tassoni took up the defence of Charles Emmanuel.
 In quick succession he published anonymously two Filippiche addressed to the Italian nobility.
 He exhorted the nobles to discard their lethargy, unite and instead of fighting each other, join Savoy in ridding Italy of Spanish hegemony.

 At about the same time that Tassoni was inspired to write the Filippiche, Fulvio Testi, a young poet at the court of the duke of Este, published a collection of poems dedicated to Charles Emmanuel.
-Not all the poems were of a patriotic nature, but those that were clearly revealed the feelings Charles Emmanuel had stirred in freedom-loving Italians.
+Not all the poems were of a patriotic nature, but those that were, clearly revealed the feelings Charles Emmanuel had stirred in freedom-loving Italians.

+Vittorio Siri still reminisced more than fifty years later: